Easy 2.8 mile loop through woods along Tomales Bay, on the Point Reyes peninsula.

 far from a creek, and the grade sharpens a bit as the trail switchbacks

 downhill.
-You might notice some huckleberry shrubs nearly 5 feet tall,
+You might notice some huckleberry shrubs more than 5 feet tall,

 along with chinquapin, gooseberry, currant, and salal.
 Alders, which thrive